SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 makes transparent offers that do not meet high standards in the area of data protection.
 Interoperability and transparency are still an added value - not all IT services and data have high data protection and sovereignty requirements.
-American hyperscalers can also make a valuable contribution at this level.
+US-American hyperscalers can also make a valuable contribution at this level.

-The three levels of basic, substantial and high outlined in Gaia-X are based on the corresponding levels of ENISA in the European Cybersecurity Scheme for Cloud Services.
+The three levels of _basic_, _substantial_ and _high_ outlined in Gaia-X are based on the corresponding levels of ENISA in the European Cybersecurity Scheme for Cloud Services.
 At the highest level, access from outside Europe would be excluded with a high degree of certainty - this can only be guaranteed with